kausar3033/kubernetes-full-process/kubernetes/Readme.md

 #### Go to root user home directory  by using the command
     sudo su

-#### FOR EASY Installation we sh file.
+#### FOR EASY Installation we have sh file.
 Just clone the git repo in master node by run the command

     https://github.com/kausar3033/kubernetes-full-process.git